gibixcomputing/weatherlink/README.md

 The information contained at this page is well worth the read.
 Good commit hygine is a great thing!

+# License
+This library is licensed under the [GNU Affero General Public License, Version 3](/LICENSE).

 # Disclaimer
-WeatherLinkIP™, Vantage Pro™, Vantage Pro 2™, Vantage Vue™, WeatherLink®, and any other trademarks are wholy owned by Davis Instruments.
-This library makes no claim to their use other than by reference.
+WeatherLinkIP™, Vantage Pro™, Vantage Pro 2™, Vantage Vue™, WeatherLink®, and any other trademarks are wholy owned by Davis Instruments or their respective copyright holder.
+This library makes no claim to these trademarks and/or copyrights.
+Any reference is purely informational.
+This project is not endorsed or affiliated with Davis Instruments.